Suzie Balser, Owner & Artistic Director for Dance

 Breann has been dancing ever since she was 3 years old.
 Born and raised in Las Vegas, she trained at Bunker Dance Center.
 Breann trained in ballet, jazz, lyrical, tap, and hip-hop.
 She was trained in hip-hop from ages 12-18 by the renowned couple, Napoleon and Tabitha Dumo, choreographers from So You Think You Can Dance.
 Breann attended Brigham Young University–the college of her dreams, where she was a member of the BYU Cougarettes.
 While a member of the Cougarettes, they won N.D.A.
 Nationals in ’06 and ’07.
 She received her Bachelor’s Degree in Dance Education.
 Breann performed at Tuacahn (where she met Mindy) in 2007 in the ensemble of My Fair Lady, Cinderella, and 42nd Street.
 She also performed at Pioneer Theatre Company in the ensemble of White Christmas.
 Other credits include Ziegfeld: Janet Van de Graaf, Drowsy Chaperone; Centerpoint: Tiger Lily, Peter Pan; Minnie Fay, Hello Dolly; Hale: ensemble, Drowsy Chaperone.
 Breann has her black belt in Chun Kuk Do and is a member of Chuck Norris’ United Fighting Arts Federation.
 Most importantly, she is married to Taylor and is a mommy to her 4 year old son, Jence and 1 year old daughter, Sutton.
 Breann loves teaching and is beyond thrilled to be a part of Utah COPA!

-Heidi graduated with a Bachelor of Arts in Dance Performance at Brigham Young University in April 2015.
+Heidi McGrath graduated with a Bachelor of Arts in Dance Performance at Brigham Young University (BYU) in April 2015.
 She received numerous awards and scholarships during her time at BYU, and she was chosen to represent the Dance Department by performing in the convocation ceremony for the College of Fine Arts and Communications.
 As a member of one of BYU’s top performing companies, Contemporary Dance Theatre, she was able to tour and perform on many stages all over the continental United States, as well as in China and throughout Europe.
-She loves all styles of dance, so she is highly trained in multiple genres.
-Heidi spent time performing with a tap company called Foot Poetry, and she spent many years competing International Latin Ballroom Dance.
-Heidi has trained at the San Francisco Conservatory of Dance, and she has worked closely with acclaimed professionals all over the world including Peter Chu, Loni Landon, and Ihsan Rustem, to name a few.
-She currently dances professionally in Utah with Salt Contemporary Dance, directed by Michelle Nielsen.
+Heidi has performed multiple years with a tap company called Foot Poetry, and she spent many years competing International Latin Ballroom Dance.
+Heidi has trained at the San Francisco Conservatory of Dance, and she has worked closely with acclaimed professionals all over the world.
+She danced professionally in Utah with Salt Contemporary Dance, directed by Michelle Nielsen, for the last two seasons, and she currently performs with the Hale Centre Theatre.
 More than anything, she loves people.
 She loves learning and interacting with others, and she is very grateful for all of the amazing people and opportunities in her life.

 Brooke is from Southern Utah and began performing and teaching at a young age.
 She has a degree from the University of Utah in English Literature and Theatre and holds a certificate in acting from American Conservatory Theatre, San Francisco.
 While obtaining her degree she continued four years of intensive vocal training with Mindy Robbins.
 She has studied dance in New York, San Francisco and Utah.
 Her love for performing began at the age of five when she first began dancing and has always known she wanted to teach.
 She began teaching dance and musical theatre at the age of 16 and has loved being a part of developing her students.
 Her students have gone onto obtain a Off-Broadway role with Tony Award winning producer of Kinky Boots, obtain talent agents in the Washington DC area and perform regionally in theatre.
 She has taught dance and musical theatre in Utah and the greater Washington DC area.
 Her many rewarding opportunities working in theatre include ensemble roles in My Fair Lady, Cinderella, Beauty and the Beast, Joseph and the Amazing Technicolor Dream Coat, West Side Story and Guys and Dolls at Tuacahn.
 Other roles include, Jane in Vieux Carre, Hannah Mae in A Coupla White Chicks Sittin’ Around Talking at American Conservatory Theatre.
 Her theme park experience includes, Zombie Mambo at Lagoon.
 She has choreographed for the Tuacahn pre-show and has been featured in vocal performance and dance.
 She is excited to be at home in beautiful Utah and excited to be a part of the creative process at Utah COPA!